 Severe weather situations that may affect the safety of students, faculty, and staff are communicated through the same channels as other emergencies.
-Severe weather precautions are published at www.uab.edu/emergency/preparedness.
+For more information: Emergency Management.
 Other information sources include:

-- Webpage: www.uab.edu/emergency - B-ALERT System: www.uab.edu/balert

-• Hotline: (205) 934-2165

-• WBHM Radio (90.3 FM)
+- B-ALERT System (contact information must be setup and current) - UAB Severe Weather & Emergency Hotline: (205) 934-2165 - WBHM Radio (90.3 FM)